Tap above to jump to different sections of this tour

 What do you think of when you think of Norway?
 Land of the Midnight Sun, pristine glacier-hewn fjords, majestic mountains?

 This guided bike tour in Western Norway highlights all of this and more!

-The scenery is spectacular and the landscape, an adventurer's dream come true.
-The modern-day culture is still deeply rooted in the past and is intrinsically linked to the rugged geography and climate.
-The Vikings were fierce because they needed to be!
+The scenery is spectacular and the landscape is an adventurer's dream come true.
+The modern-day culture is still deeply rooted in the past and is intrinsically linked to the rugged geography and climate - the Vikings were fierce because they needed to be!

-Today you will find a farming and sea culture, passionately protected, nurtured, and preserved by laws and the community.
-The cuisine as well has arisen from this agricultural and maritime way of life.
+Today, you will find a farming and sea culture, passionately protected, nurtured, and preserved by laws and the community.
+The cuisine has also arisen from this agricultural and maritime way of life.

 - Fjord landscape

 - Unique accommodations

 - Fully guided and supported

 Day 1: Bergen

 You will love picturesque Bergen.
 Tucked in the middle of the mountains and fjords of Norway, it is a small quaint city easily explored by foot and bike.
 The historic center, Bryggen, is close to the harbor, characterized by charming streets and historic buildings.
 In the afternoon you will enjoy a guided walk through the old center followed by dinner.
 Your first hotel is located here next to the port.